-- Pennsylvania Act 31 concerns underage drinking, including misrepresentation of age to secure liquor; purchase, consumption, possession or transportation of intoxicating beverages; carrying a false identification card and using same to obtain or attempt to obtain liquor.
-In addition to fines for conviction of these offenses, the court will order the motor vehicle operating privileges of the person suspended, and a copy of the order will be sent to the Department of Transportation.
-The suspension will be 90 days for the first offense, one year for the second, and two years for any offense thereafter. - Pennsylvania House Bill 1139 requires public and private schools, intermediate units and area vocational-technical schools to require prospective employees to submit with their employment application a report of criminal-historyrecord information from the Pennsylvania State Police or a statement from the State Police that the central repository contains no such information relating to that person.
+- Pennsylvania law requires parental notification for all alcohol law violations where the offender is under 21 years of age.
+Also as a note, now can be omitted as this notification has existed for years if not decades. - Pennsylvania House Bill 1139 requires public and private schools, intermediate units and area vocational-technical schools to require prospective employees to submit with their employment application a report of criminal-history-record information from the Pennsylvania State Police or a statement from the State Police that the central repository contains no such information relating to that person.
 Many Millersville University students intend to become educators and need to be aware of these provisions.